 - ongoing working relationship with BACP Professional Standards to ensure course continues to reflect highest practice standards

-To be eligible for course accreditation:
+To be eligible for accreditation, a course must:

 - provide in-depth training in counselling or psychotherapy to practitioner level

 - consist of at least 400 hours of face-to-face training (classroom-based learning or a mixture of online and classroom based learning if including online or phone (OPT) delivery - see Gold book)

 - require students to complete a practice placement of least 100 hours client work as an integral part of the course

 - require client work to be supervised to BACP course accreditation standard as a minimum

 - require all course staff to be members of a counselling or psychotherapy professional body that has a complaints procedure

 - require the majority of its staff team to be accredited with BACP or to an equivalent standard with another professional body

 We are unable to accept applications from courses which have not yet graduated a cohort of students; the course seeking accreditation must have run through from its first to final year.